-The Dukan Diet consists of four phases.
-There is a list of 72 to 100 permitted foods allowed during the first two phases.
-The final two phases are less restrictive, with the gradual re-introduction of other food groups.
-There is no calorie restriction and you are allowed to eat as much as you like.
+There is no calorie restriction and you are allowed to eat as much of the allowed foods as you like.
 For every stage of the diet, you are required to eat a limited portion of oat bran daily.

 - Attack Phase - this phase can last up to 10 days depending on how much weight you have to lose.
 During this phase, dieters can expect to lose the most weight in a short amount of time.
 This helps with motivation and to continue with the diet.

 - Cruise Phase - this is the longest phase of the diet.
-The aim is for steady, gradual weight loss of around 2 lbs per week, using a combination of 'Pure Protein' days and 'Protein and Vegetable' days from the permitted foods list.
+The aim is for steady, gradual weight loss of around 2 lbs per week, using a combination of 'Pure Protein' days and 'Protein and Vegetable' days from the list of permitted foods.
 This phase continues until you have reached your weight loss goal.

 - Consolidation Phase - In this phase, you are entitled to a list of 100 unlimited foods.
 Small amounts of higher-calorie foods and celebration meals are also allowed.
 Other food groups are gradually re-introduced including strictly controlled portions of starchy carbohydrates and fruits.
 You are required to eat only 'Pure Proteins' one day per week, which claims to keep your weight stable.